AleksandrsBerdicevskis/subject-encoding/README.md

   - lang (language ISO code);
   - group (language group: non_copular (= East Slavic) or copular (= South and West Slavic));
   - rel (incoming syntactic relation for the verb);
-  - clause_type (as inferred from the UD annotation: simple, main, subord(inate) or coord(inate)).
+  - clause_type (as inferred from the UD annotation: simple, main, subord(inate) or coord(inate).
+Note that only non-first conjuncts are treated as coordinate clauses, while first conjuncts are treated as simple clauses).

 - ud_merge_perlang.rb: a script that goes through all UD 2.6 treebanks and merges all treebanks for the same language into a single file.
 Set the IN and OUT paths at the beginning of the script

 - data_analysis.r: an R script that performs the statistical analysis described in Section 3 and creates the figures.
 Make sure the necessary packages are installed, change the R directory to the folder with subj_data.csv

-additional model

-Karsten
+- model_simple.pdf: the description and results of the model (mentioned in Section 3) that was fit to clauses in simple sentences (and first conjuncts in coordinated constructions) only.